-• The trails are mostly flat with gentle climbs, ensuring accessibility for all ages and abilities.
+- The trails are predominantly flat with minimal elevation, ensuring accessibility for visitors of all ages and abilities.

-• Enjoy breathtaking sea views and opportunities for wildlife spotting along well-marked paths.
+- Experience stunning sea views and opportunities for bird watching along clearly marked, safe paths.

 Location and Access Information

-Queen Elizabeth Park is located on the stunning Kāpiti Coast in Wellington, New Zealand, nestled between the towns of Paekākāriki and Raumati South.
-Spanning 650 hectares, this park is a blend of sand dunes, wetlands, and coastal beauty, showcasing its rich park history and significant environmental value.
+Queen Elizabeth Park is situated on the picturesque Kāpiti Coast near Wellington, New Zealand, between the towns of Paekākāriki and Raumati South.
+Covering approximately 638 hectares, this regional park features a stunning mix of sand dunes, wetlands, and coastal landscapes, highlighting its environmental and historical significance.

-For cyclists, bike paths connect to the Kāpiti Expressway shared path via Poplar Avenue, and horse-riding trails are available as well.
+For cyclists, trails connect to the Kāpiti Expressway shared path via Poplar Avenue, and horse-riding routes are also provided.
+While no shops exist within the park, nearby towns offer amenities for visitors.

 Trail Options for All Ages